Dates: 5 days attendance in the 2 weeks commencing 30 January and 6 February 2017

 Individual Master's Project: Using real life problems you will use your knowledge gained from the programme, research findings and industrial experiences to produce an independently conducted piece of work.
 Your project may be linked to your workplace or to research being undertaken within one of BU's research themes.
 This project will develop your knowledge of philosophy, methodologies and techniques of research provide you with an opportunity to critically investigate and report on a particular issue in depth and enable you to engage in complex issues and present an analytically rigorous and well-argued case.

 To enable effective, practical learning and minimise time away from the workplace, units are taught intensively, usually over 4.5 days, with assessment normally taking place five to six weeks after the delivery of the unit.
+Dates for the current academic year are given as an example; the dates for 2017 will be published as soon as they are confirmed.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.